Italian party acts to stop AnsaldoEnergia sale to Siemens

 Finmeccanica shares were down 0.9 percent at 3.82 euros by 1246 GMT on Tuesday, underperforming a flat Milan market.

-Economy Minister Vittorio Grilli said on Tuesday the government would act responsibly over the management of Europe's third-biggest defence group.
+Economy Minister Vittorio Grilli said on Tuesday the government would act responsibly over the management of Europe's third-biggest defense group.
 (Reporting By Danilo Masoni; Editing by David Cowell)